dnim0ecaep/Ultimate-TTS-Studio-SUP3R-Edition/README.md

 > 💡 If you're not using `uv`, you can just use `pip install` in its place.

-Here’s the updated section for the `README.md`, including the Hugging Face token instructions.
-You can replace the original **“First-Time Setup Tips”** section with this:

 ---

 ## 🧠 First-Time Setup Tips